Advisory Council

 Michael Banner

-Founder, Island CulturZ
+Founder, Island CultureZ

 Michael "Magneto" Banner is the founder of Island CulturZ, a group working to build grassroots infrastructure and community resilience in East Winston, with a focus on urban farming and land reclamation.
-A self-described "Original from Da Island Community," Michael plays an important role in the local dialogue around sustainability and community self-reliance and has created an inspring narrative from his rallying call of #NoSleepTilIsland.
+A self-described "Original from Da Island Community," Michael plays an important role in the local dialogue around sustainability and community self-reliance and has created an inspiring narrative from his rallying call of #NoSleepTilIsland.

 William M. Barnette